Jute Corporation of India: Issues

-The JCI has made a loss in almost every year of operation since it was founded in 1971/1972.But in recent years, it has started making profits.
-The Government of India provides an annual subsidy to cover the MSP, even in years where there is no MSP outlay.
+The JCIL has made a loss in almost every year of operation since it was founded in 1971/1972.But in recent years, it has started making profits.
+The Union of India provides an annual subsidy to cover the MSP, even in years where there is no MSP outlay.
 In these years, the subsidy is set aside for future use.

 For the 2011-2012 budget year the amount granted was ₹550 million.
-When there is a plentiful jute crop, as in 1979-1980 and 1985–1986, the JCI has purchased large quantities at the MSP but the price in many other jute markets has fallen below the MSP.
-In years with low production, prices have soared even though the JCI released what it could from its stocks.
+When there is a plentiful jute crop, as in 1979-1980 and 1985–1986, the JCIL has purchased large quantities at the MSP but the price in many other jute markets has fallen below the MSP.
+In years with low production, prices have soared even though the JCIL released what it could from its stocks.

-A review of operations up to 1978 found that the JCI had failed to meet its objective of stabilizing price and supply.
-It did not have the organization it needed for effective operations, was short of funding, and was handicapped by interference in the way it operated from the Ministry.
-The recommendation from this review was to give the JCI a monopoly on jute purchases.
+A review of operations up to 1978 found that the JCIL had failed to meet its objective of stabilising price and supply.
+It did not have the organisation it needed for effective operations, was short of funding, and was handicapped by interference in the way it operated from the Ministry.
+The recommendation from this review was to give the JCIL a monopoly on jute purchases.
 A 2010 audit said the company still did not provide effective price support.
-In the years from 2003 to 2009, the company only bought between 0.99% and 10.4% of the available jute, and covered 43% of jute trading centers.
-At times, the JCI stopped purchases due to a lack of storage facilities, forcing farmers to sell at lower prices to middlemen.
+In the years from 2003 to 2009, the company only bought between 0.99% and 10.4% of the available jute, and covered 43% of jute trading centres.
+At times, the JCIL stopped purchases due to a lack of storage facilities, forcing farmers to sell at lower prices to middlemen.
 The 2010 audit recommended several improvements to procedures combined with scaled-up operations to provide more effective support to the jute growers.

-It took pressure from West Bengal Chief Minister Mamata Banerjee to force JCI to purchase jute directly from farmers rather than from middlemen.
-In October 2011, farmers demonstrated against the low prices offered for their produce in Bechimari, Darrang, Assam, blocking off a road and then attacking vehicles.
+It took pressure from Chief Minister of the State of West Bengal Ms. Mamata Banerjee to force JCIL to purchase jute directly from farmers rather than from middlemen.
+In October-2011, farmers demonstrated against the low prices offered for their produce in Bechimari, Darrang, Assam, blocking off a road and then attacking vehicles.
 The police fired, killing four jute farmers.
 The farmers complained that a cartel of buyers was keeping prices artificially low.
 In response, the state authorities announced that the sales tax on raw jute would be dropped and a new jute mill would be established at Dalgaon.
-They could not, however, change the minimum price set by JCI.
+They could not, however, change the minimum price set by JCIL.